In addition to the words and terms defined in

 3. A fee of $50 for a physical therapist and $25 for a physical therapist assistant for processing a late renewal within one renewal cycle shall be paid in addition to the renewal fee.

 4. The fee for reinstatement of a license that has expired for two or more years shall be $180 for a physical therapist and $120 for a physical therapist assistant and shall be submitted with an application for licensure reinstatement.

 1. The fee for an application for reinstatement of a license that has been revoked shall be $1,000; the fee for an application for reinstatement of a license that has been suspended shall be $500.

 2. The fee for a duplicate license shall be $5, and the fee for a duplicate wall certificate shall be $15.

-3. The fee for a returned check or a dishonored credit card or debit card shall be $50.
+3. The handling fee for a returned check or a dishonored credit card or debit card shall be $50.

 5. The application fee for direct access certification shall be $75 for a physical therapist to obtain certification to provide services without a referral.